Constitution Act, 1982: Parts IV and IV.1: Constitutional conferences

+Part V: Procedure for Amending Constitution of Canada

 Subsection 52(3) of the Constitution Act, 1982 requires constitutional amendments to be made in accordance with the rules set out in the Constitution itself.
 Subsection 52(3) entrenches constitutional supremacy and prevents Parliament and the provincial legislatures from making most constitutional amendments using simple legislation.

 The rules for amending Canada's constitution are quite dense.
 They are mostly laid out in Part V of the Constitution Act, 1982.

 There are five different amendment procedures, each applicable to different types of amendments.
 These five formulas are: